 Savanah and Tyler have graciously allowed their Alaska elopement gallery to be a public example if you just can’t wait!

 Most of my couples say this.
 I use a combination of posing and prompting to get you interacting, playing, and having fun.
 Oftentimes, it already feels like we know each other before photographing even starts.
 It’s why CONNECTION between the two of you (as well as myself) is so important!

 While you’ll have personal printing and sharing rights, I’ll retain the copyright to the images themselves.
 This is standard with 99% of photographers, since copyright really means “I took the photo”.

 That’s a good question!
-Some dates are reserved for personal adventures, but most of my schedule revolves around couples and when their elopements are.
+Some dates are reserved for personal adventures, but most of my schedule revolves around couples and when their elopements are, as well as the best time to elope in certain regions.
 So in reality, the sooner you book, the more likely your date is available!

 I have couples book anywhere from 3 weeks prior to their date to a year and a half out.
 In general, I say the sooner the better, because once you and I are in cahoots, the more time you’ll have to book lodging and activities that may be booked up once the day gets closer.
 It also means your preferred date and location is locked in!
 I’ve had couples wait and my availability gets booked up.
 And that’s not a fun convo to have.